Francesco215/Q-prob/README.md

 # The Final Loss
-> [Warning]
+> [!WARNING]
-> The formula might seem scary, but they are actally simple and numerically stable, nothing to be scared of
+> The formulas might look scary, but they are actually simple and numerically stable.

 To improve numerical stability, we reparameterize with $\nu = \log \beta$.